-The Population Dynamics Scientist Development Award Program, supported through the NICHD’s Population Dynamics Branch (PDB) (formerly the Demographic and Behavioral Sciences [DBS] Branch), funds career development for junior-level researchers in population dynamics.
-Population dynamics is defined as demographic, behavioral, and social scientific research on fertility, family and household structures, mortality and morbidity, migration, immigration, population and the environment, and population distribution and characteristics.
-This program is part of the NIH-wide Mentored Research Scientist Development Award (K01) Program, through which the NICHD supports early-career investigators in several specific fields.
+Population Dynamics Branch (PDB) supports the Population Dynamics Scientist Development Award Program to enhance career development for junior-level researchers.
+This program is part of the NIH-wide Mentored Research Scientist Development Award (K01) Program, through which the NICHD supports early-career investigators in specific fields.

-The specific objectives of the Population Research Scientist Development Award Program are to:
+The Population Dynamics Scientist Development Award Program seeks to:

-The program supports research consistent with the interests of the PDB population dynamics research program, which focuses on but is not limited to the following topics:
+This program supports research within the scope the Population Dynamics Branch research programs, which focus on but are not limited to the following topics:

 - Population distribution and characteristics as they relate to health and health disparities

 - Migration & immigration and health

 - Population, environment and health